csmets/Server-Driven-UI/docs/README.md

 - Client heavy operations are difficult to bring over to the server to handle.
 - Un-mature design idea that isn't standardized, means that developers/designers/product have to learn and teach this paradigm.
 - Performance and cost.
 Responses can become taxing on the server if there is a lot of complex business logic.
 The server has to do all the heavy lifting which will result in higher cost to keep your servers running.
+- Creating composable components that allow many possible types to be displayed, will create very large requests from clients quickly.
+This also impacts performance.

 ## Guiding Principle